lennertvhoy/lms-platform/technical_document.md

 To summarize, here are the Azure services and resources we recommend for a robust deployment, and how each is used in this LMS:

 * **Azure App Service (Web App)** – Hosts the Node.js or ASP.NET backend API.
 Provides a managed, scalable runtime for the web application.
 Use deployment slots and auto-scale features for high availability.
-* **Azure App Service (Static Web or CDN)** – Delivers the frontend SPA.
-Azure Static Web Apps is ideal for React/Angular apps, offering global distribution and integrated authentication.
+* **Azure App Service Web App** – Hosts the Next.js portal, providing a managed Linux Node.js 18 environment and CI/CD deployment via GitHub Actions (`azure/webapps-deploy@v2`).
+The frontend communicates securely with the Function App API using OAuth tokens from Azure AD.
 * **Azure SQL Database** – Stores relational data with full ACID compliance.
 Choose a tier that suits the user load (start with General Purpose tier, scale up to Business Critical or Hyperscale as needed).
 Use SQL’s row-level security if multi-tenant data isolation is required (or separate DB per tenant approach).
 * **Azure Cosmos DB (optional)** – If the LMS needs to store large volumes of semi-structured data (like detailed activity logs, or if designing the content store as documents), Cosmos DB is an excellent choice.
 It’s a fully managed NoSQL database with global replication and autoscale throughput.
 * **Azure Blob Storage** – Stores all large content (videos, PDFs, images) and serves them to users, possibly via a CDN.
 Use Blob lifecycle management to move older content to cooler storage tiers if appropriate (to save cost on rarely accessed content).